German expert panel proposes 2-stage gas price subsidy

-BERLIN (AP) — A government-appointed expert panel on Monday proposed a two-stage system for distributing up to 200 billion euros ($195 billion) in subsidies Germany has announced to ease the strain of high gas prices, a plan that the group said would still encourage people to save energy.
+BERLIN (AP) — A government-appointed expert panel on Monday proposed a two-stage system for distributing some of the up to 200 billion euros ($195 billion) in subsidies Germany has announced to ease the strain of high energy prices, a plan that the group said would still encourage people to save gas.

 The panel suggested that the state take on the cost of natural gas customers’ monthly bill in December, followed by a price subsidy for part of their consumption starting next spring.

 That “gas and heating price brake” would kick in next March and apply until April 2024, panel co-chair Veronika Grimm said.
-Private gas customers would pay 0.12 euros per kilowatt hour for the first 80% of last year’s use.
+Private gas customers would pay 0.12 euros per kilowatt hour for the first 80% of the amount they used in 2021.

 That “corresponds roughly to the price level that is expected in the future,” Grimm said, telling reporters in Berlin that the plan aims to introduce a “new normal” but prevent price rises beyond that.
 “It’s not going to be the case that the price goes back down to 7 cents in the future — we won’t receive Russian gas for a long time.”